offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Hardware/Heatbed_TOPIC
 ```

-Just below the heatbed, facing forward and running side-to-side, is a light bar just below the heatbed.
+Just below the heatbed, facing forward and running side-to-side, is a light bar.
 The light bar, referred to as the status light, changes color to show the operating status of the H2S:

 * White slow pulse (or off): Idle.
 * Orange scroll: Print job preparing.